Texas ratio

-The Texas ratio is a measure of a bank's credit troubles.
-The higher the Texas ratio, the more severe the credit troubles.
+The Texas ratio is a metric used to assess the extent of a bank's credit problems.

 Developed by Gerard Cassidy and others at RBC Capital Markets, it is calculated by dividing the value of the lender's non-performing assets (NPL + Real Estate Owned) by the sum of its tangible common equity capital and loan loss reserves.

-In analyzing Texas banks during the early 1980s recession, Cassidy noted that banks tended to fail when this ratio reached 1:1, or 100%.
-He noted a similar pattern among New England banks during the recession of the early 1990s.
+While analyzing Texas banks during the early 1980s recession, Cassidy observed that banks typically failed when this ratio reached 1:1, or 100%.
+He later identified a similar pattern among New England banks during the early 1990s recession.